irecsys/Tutorial_MSRS/README.md

 We collected this educational data for multi-stakeholder recommendations, and the information of student identifications have been removed.
 If you reuse this data for the purpose of research, please cite the following papers.

 * Yong Zheng, J.R.
 Toribio.
 The role of transparency in multi-stakeholder educational recommendations.
-User Model User-Adap Inter 31, 513–540 (2021).
+User Model User-Adap Inter 31, 513–540 (2021). (**Note: there is a user study in this paper**)
 * Yong Zheng, Nastaran Ghane, and Milad Sabouri.
 "Personalized Educational Learning with Multi-Stakeholder Optimizations."
 Adjunct Proceedings of the ACM conference on User Modelling, Adaptation and Personalization (UMAP).
 ACM.
 2019.
 * Yong Zheng.
 "Multi-Stakeholder Personalized Learning with Preference Corrections."
 Proceedings of the 18th IEEE International Conference on Advanced Learning Technologies (ICALT).
 IEEE.
 2019.